All Episodes

 Right.

-But and you know, that was the vogue furniture, and I liked it.
+But, and, you know, that was the vogue furniture, and I liked it.

-I like the big platform.
+I liked the big platform.

-You know, my wife and I used to preach side by side for years.
+But, you know, my wife and I used to preach side by side for years.

 She took up all the space, so I needed a bigger platform.